-9.1 No justifiable statement is presently capable of being made either on precision or bias of these procedures since the test results merely state whether this is in conformance to the criteria for success specified.
+9.1 No justifiable statement is presently capable of being made either on precision or bias of these procedures since the test results merely state whether there is conformance to the criteria for success specified.
 Due to the sealing effects of groundwater and internal flow on concrete sewer lines, the test conditions and results are not reproducible.